MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/resource-stringid-win7only-not-found.md

 > This is for the United States English version.
 Other languages will have similar instructions.

 1. Locate the file in the `\path\PolicyDefinitions\en-US` folder.
-2. Make a backup copy of SearchOCR.adml in case that you make a mistake editing the file.
+2. Make a backup copy of SearchOCR.adml in case that you make a mistake when editing the file.
 3. Open the file in a text editor.
 (If you use notepad.exe, turn on the **Status** Bar on the **View** menu.)
 4. Locate line 26.
 5. Add a blank line.
 Line 26 should now be blank.